broker0/path_server/src/http/API.md

 `cost_limit` - allows you to set limit of the cost, but for this limit to work, `cost_` values must be greater than 0 Default value somewhere around `INT_MAX`

+`cost_move_multi` - cost of moving through the tiles occupied by a multi-object.
+Default value is 0.

+To avoid going through houses, set this option to a value greater than moving and turning cost.
+This won't completely prevent traversing them, but it will make it more expensive and the pathfinder will avoid it.

+#### Heuristic options

 `heuristic_distance` - specifies a function that measures the distance between two points "in a straight line".
 Default value is "Diagonal".